 |Criteria & Guidelines:||Online Application:||Application Review:

 Organizations wishing to apply for fiscal sponsorship services with the AAAC may submit an application electronically above.
 Applications are reviewed and accepted on a rolling (monthly) basis and organizations are served based on the AAAC’s capacity to do so.
 The AAAC requires a 10% fee for the service.
-Sample contract is available upon request.
-Contact AAAC Interim Executive Director Stefanie Darr at email@example.com with any questions.
+A sample contract is available upon request.
+Contact AAAC Interim Executive Director Janelle Wienke at email@example.com with any questions.

 Currently Sponsored by the AAAC: